Thursday, June 18, 2020

 UNT System Faculty & Staff:

-As the State of Texas continues to re-open in phases, our COVID-19 action team is working diligently on planning and implementing phased campus and office re-openings across UNT World.
+As the State of Texas continues to re-open in phases, our COVID-19 action team is working diligently on planning and implementing phased campus and office re-openings across UNT System.
 Each institution, as well as UNT System Administration, is committed to keeping students, faculty and staff safe with safety precautions such as additional sanitization measures, reallocation of spaces to enable social distancing, the continued use of remote learning/working when possible and the installation of signage to encourage social distancing, sanitization and other safety measures.

-Currently most faculty and staff across UNT World are working remotely and that will remain the case for many this summer.
+Currently most faculty and staff across UNT System are working remotely and that will remain the case for many this summer.
 If you are currently working remotely, you should continue to do so until instructed otherwise by your supervisor.
 Each UNT System campus and office is different, so it’s important to continue reading campus and/or location-specific announcements.
 Please visit with your supervisor for any questions on if/when you should be returning to the office.

 While this situation remains fluid as coronavirus circumstances evolve, below is an update of what we know and where we are headed as a unified UNT System.